Poliziano: Early life

-Poliziano was born as Angelo Ambrogini in Montepulciano, in central Tuscany in 1454.
-His father Benedetto, a jurist of good family and distinguished ability, was murdered by political antagonists for adopting the cause of Piero de' Medici in Montepulciano; this circumstance gave his eldest son, Angelo, a claim on the House of Medici.
+Poliziano was born as Agnolo Ambrogini in Montepulciano, in central Tuscany in 1454.
+His father Benedetto, a jurist of good family and distinguished ability, was murdered by political antagonists for adopting the cause of Piero de' Medici in Montepulciano; this circumstance gave Agnolo, as his eldest son, a claim on the House of Medici.

 At the age of ten, after the premature death of his father, Poliziano began his studies at Florence, as the guest of a cousin.
 There he learned the classical languages of Latin and Greek.
 From Marsilio Ficino he learned the rudiments of philosophy.
 At 13 he began to circulate Latin letters; at 17 he wrote essays in Greek versification; and at 18 he published an edition of Catullus.
 In 1470 he won the title of homericus adulescens by translating books II-V of the Iliad into Latin hexameters.
 Lorenzo de' Medici, the autocrat of Florence and the chief patron of learning in Italy at the time, took Poliziano into his household, made him the tutor of his children, among which were Piero the Unfortunate and Giovanni, the future Pope Leo X. The humanistic content of his lessons brought him into constant conflict with their mother, Clarice.
 Lorenzo also secured him a distinguished post at the University of Florence.
 During this time, Poliziano lectured at the Platonic Academy under the leadership of Marsilio Ficino, at the Careggi Villa.